-These apple crumble bars are somewhere between apple pie and apple crisp all packaged up in a yummy oat bar.
+These apple pie crumble bars are somewhere between apple pie and apple crisp, all packaged up in a yummy oat crumble bar and perfect for apple season.

 Crust and Crumble